The Internet of Cosmetics And Beauty in The Bathroom of The Future

 2) Data to the bathroom: skin scanners and hair analyzers

-Gadgets for analyzing your skin and hair are present on the beauty market for some time already, S-Skin introduced its microneedle patch and portable device at last year’s CES.
+Gadgets for analyzing your skin and hair have been present on the beauty market for some time already, S-Skin introduced its microneedle patch and portable device at last year’s CES.
 What makes Neutrogena’s SkinScanner unique is that it attaches to your smartphone.
 The device takes a magnified image of your skin and measures the moisture content.
 An AI-enabled app called Skin 360 then analyzes the data and gives your skin a 0 to 100 rating and shows how it’s improving over time.
 You’ll see pores and wrinkles, all the details of your skin in a high-resolution image.
 As that might freak out many women, this device is more likely to show up at the beauty salon than at home.

 The same goes for smart hair analyzers.
 The first was L’Oreal’s smart hairbrush introduced at CES 2017.
 The beauty giant teamed up with Withings to create a device able to tell you whether you are brushing your hair too hard causing irreparable hair damage.
 As it was rather the dream of bored princesses than a useful product, the company’s luxury haircare brand, Kérastase created a personal diagnostic for scalp and hair fiber quality, based on the combination of a mobile application and a live stream camera, aimed at professionals.
 Schwarzkopf Professional’s Salonlab Analyzer & Customizer offers something similar: an IoT-based handheld device that measures hair moisture, quality, and color.
 However, it goes even further as a proprietary manufacturing system creates personalized hair products on-site.